cklewar/form3_rest_api_client/README.md

       * introduces backwards compatability
       * introduces versioning support
 * Simplicity
   * Client library should be simple and consice.
-To achive this cleint library
+To achive this client library
     * implementes proper functions and methods to abstract complexity
     * provides clean return value structure
     * provides the possibility to build structured data out of given response data